d-maurya/web/README.md

 <!---
 <img align="left" height="240" raw=true "Title" src="https://github.com/d-maurya/web/blob/master/fb_dp.jpg" >
 -->
-I am currently an MS (Reasearch) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> at <a href="http://www.cse.iitm.ac.in/"> CSE department, IIT Madras</a>.
+I am currently an MS (Research) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> at <a href="http://www.cse.iitm.ac.in/"> CSE department, IIT Madras</a>.
 I am also associated with Robert Bosch Centre for Data Science and Artificial Intelligence <a href="https://rbc-dsai.iitm.ac.in/"> (RBCDSAI)</a>, IIT Madras.
 My research interests revolve around various machine learning problems.
 My current work is concentrated on spectral hypergraph theory using tensor representation of hypergraphs.

-Some of my other works are focused on system identification using matrix factorization methods such as PCA or generalized spectral decomposition.
+Some of the other works are focused on system identification using matrix factorization methods such as PCA or generalized spectral decomposition.
 I finished my Dual Degree (B.Tech + M.Tech) in Electrical Engineering from IIT Madras in 2016 where I was fortunate to collaborate with <a href="http://arunkt.wixsite.com/homepage"> Prof. Arun K. Tangirala</a>, <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> for my final year project.
 I have also collaborated with <a href="https://web.iitm.ac.in/ibse/team/Raghunathan-Rengaswamy.html"> Prof. Raghunathan Rengaswamy</a> for similar work on constrained model identification using modified PCA.

 # Publications
 Few of my accepted work is as follows: